sjoerdly/blog/_posts/2018-10-07-simplifying-capex-opex-in-scrum.md

 <!-- /wp:heading -->

 <!-- wp:paragraph -->
-<p>In Scrum, the act of Product Backlog refinement is defined as follows [2]:</p>
+<p>In Scrum, the act of <a href="https://www.scrumguides.org/scrum-guide.html#artifacts-productbacklog">Product Backlog</a> [2] refinement is defined as follows:</p>
 <!-- /wp:paragraph -->

 <!-- wp:quote -->
 <blockquote class="wp-block-quote"><p>Product Backlog refinement is the act of adding detail, estimates, and order to items in the Product Backlog.
-This is an ongoing process in which the Product Owner and the Development Team collaborate on the details of Product Backlog items. <br/></p><cite>https://www.scrumguides.org/scrum-guide.html#artifacts-productbacklog<br/></cite></blockquote>
+This is an ongoing process in which the Product Owner and the Development Team collaborate on the details of Product Backlog items. <br/></p><cite><a href="https://www.scrumguides.org/scrum-guide.html#artifacts-productbacklog">https://www.scrumguides.org/scrum-guide.html#artifacts-productbacklog</a><br/></cite></blockquote>
 <!-- /wp:quote -->

 <!-- wp:paragraph -->